sonicth/BoatLakeCgv/README.md

 As far as I recall the requirements, behind the lake, there should be green hills and behind them - brown mountains (mine are slightly reddish - I like it so :)).
 I have used Perlin noise to create the landscape.

 There were extra points for the boat shape, so I decided to use Bezier patches for that.
 I have created patch editor so one can modify boat shape 'in-game'.
 Boat views and editor can be accessed using alternative-click activated menu.

+The motivation to put this on GitHub came when I found as similar [project](https://github.com/hollobon/miraclegrow) from another prior student for a different CGV course year.

 ## how to build
 * get(/build) *premake5* and *Glut* (or perhaps *freeglut*)